 - (1) Form, Style, and Size of Papers.
-Any paper that is not filed electronically must: - be flat, unfolded, and on good-quality, 8.5" x 11" white paper; - be single-sided; - not have a cover or a back; - be either stapled in the top left corner or bound on the left side so that the paper can lie reasonably flat when open (for example, spiral bound); - be two-hole punched at the top with the holes 2 3⁄4" apart and appropriately centered; and - include the original signature of the pro se litigant or attorney who files it - (2) Request for Nonconforming Fastening.
+Any paper that is not filed electronically must: - be flat, unfolded, and on good-quality, 8.5" x 11" white paper; - be single-sided; - not have a cover or a back; - must be (if consisting of more than one page) fastened by paperclip or binder clip and may not be stapled; - be two-hole punched at the top with the holes 2 3⁄4" apart and appropriately centered; and - include the original signature of the pro se litigant or attorney who files it. - (2) Request for Nonconforming Fastening.
 If a paper cannot be stapled or bound as required by this rule, a party may ask the court for leave to fasten it in another manner.
 The party must make such a request before attempting to file the paper with nonconforming fastening. - (e) Nonconforming Papers.
 The clerk will accept a paper that violates this rule, but the court may exclude the paper from the official record.